Paid Parental Leave (Policy 7610)

 11. Classified Employees on Probation

 A Classified Employee who is on entrance or promotional probation while taking Paid Parental Leave may have their probationary period extended equivalent to the amount of Paid Parental Leave taken.

 12. Tenure Clock

-When Paid Parental Leave is granted for non-tenured tenure-track faculty, a one-year extension of the tenure probationary period will be automatically granted.
-Faculty may opt out of the automatic extension by requesting to seek tenure and promotion on the original timeline.
+When Paid Parental Leave is granted for non-tenured tenure-track faculty, a one-year extension of the tenure probationary period may be requested using this form and will be automatically granted.
+A faculty member may choose not to request this automatic extension, in which case the faculty member will seek tenure and promotion on the original timeline (See University Policy 4340 – Faculty Tenure and Promotion Guidelines, Section 4.1.3).

 13. Sabbatical Eligibility